nolanbconaway/flask-imessage/readme.md

 - [ ] support for group chats (only at the bottom bc i do not think it is possible with applescript)
 - [ ] option for password security
 - [ ] save user chat selection across sessions or something.
-- [ ] Set up production uwsgi server that is compatible with socketio
+- [x] Set up production wsgi server that is compatible with socketio
+- [ ] mark messages as read when they are read

 ## Gotchas to document